 The creatine that you find in supplements is made by synthesizing cyanamide and sarcosine.
 They play a vital role in increasing ATS adenosine triphosphate (ATS), the primary source of energy in your body stored in the cells.

-Taking creatine supplement boosts your creatine levels significantly, thus helping you increase muscle size, strength, and power.
+Taking creatine supplements boosts your creatine levels significantly, thus helping you increase muscle size, strength, and power.
 It enables you to complete your workouts without getting tired or weary, thus contributing to muscle size in the long run.